 “The word `competency’ is a lot more technical in HR parlance than mere qualification.”

-You see a job advertisement; you read the required qualifications and experience; you think you are suitable for the job and apply!
-You may be called for an interview and you present your technical or functional knowledge; you think you have done well and you expect to receive the offer letter; unfortunately, the result is not in your favor; more frustrating is not being told the reasons for your rejection.
+You see a job advertisement, you read the required qualifications and experience and think you are suitable for the job and apply!
+You may be called for an interview.
+After presenting your technical or functional knowledge, you think you have done well and you expect to receive the offer letter.
+But, unfortunately, the result is not in your favor.
+What makes it even more frustrating is not being told the reasons for your rejection.
 It makes you wonder what did the interview panelists expect to see in you that you do not have.

 It is very natural to feel disappointed for not getting through the interview.
 However, it is important to realize that mere qualification and technical knowledge alone may not make us competent.